kathanpatel29/Cricket-Coach-Booking-App/README.md

 - Improved form validation and error messages
 - Added loading indicators and skeleton screens
 - Implemented responsive design for all device sizes
-- Added multi-language support (English and Hindi)
+- Added multi-language support with language switcher in the Navbar (currently supporting English and Hindi)

 ## Quick Start